tendermint/go-amino/README.md

 significant bits of the byte), we call it the "typ3 byte".
 For example, the typ3 byte for a "list" is `0x06`.

-In Wire, when encoding elements of a "list" (Golang slice or array), the typ3 byte isn't enough.
+In Wire, when encoding elements of a "list" (Go slice or array), the typ3 byte isn't enough.
 Specifically, when the element type of the list is a pointer type, the element value may be nil.
 We encode the element type of this kind of list with a typ4 byte, which is like a typ3 byte, but uses the 4th